 If you are having trouble with see from a distant or seeing in front of you, you might have astigmatism.
 Astigmatism is a refractive error.
-If you have astigmatism, Epic Vision Eye Centers in Kansas can help provide the needed glasses or contacts to see correctly.
+If you have astigmatism, Epic Vision Eye Centers in Kansas and Missouri can help provide the needed glasses or contacts to see correctly.

 What Is Astigmatism?